quot3s/quot3s.github.io/quotes6.md

   </div>

 <div class="quote-card">
     <div class="quote-text">Back then they said get a degree to land a 9-5 gig.
-Now tha'ts not needed anymore.</div>
+Now that's not needed anymore.</div>
   </div>

 <div class="quote-card">